ndonfris/fish-lsp/docs/CONTRIBUTING.md

     > - **Step 2:** Then, you can [build the project](https://github.com/ndonfris/fish-lsp#build-from-source) by running the command:
     >
     >     ```bash
-    >     yarn dev # or `yarn dev:watch` for continuously recompiling the project on any changes
+    >     yarn build # or `yarn build:watch` for continuously recompiling the project on any changes
     >     ```
     >
     > - **Step 3:** Finally, you can verify the global `fish-lsp` command is linked to the local version of the project by running: